-For specific information about marks relating to Safety Nets in 2020, please read the Results FAQs.
+For specific information about marks relating to Safety Nets, please read the Results FAQs.

 If you resit a module, both your first and second attempts will appear on your transcript.
 Both the actual mark you achieve for the second attempt and the capped mark will be shown.

 If you take a Repeat First Attempt, only the details of the attempt in which you achieve the highest mark will appear.